 If you’re worried about predators and wondering what you should do to protect your stock, a good place to start is this table from the Livestock-Predator Hub of UC Rangelands at the University of California, Davis.
-It’s based research and field-based experience describing how effective different tools are against a specific predator.
+It’s based on research and field-based experience showing how effective different tools are against a specific predator.

 There may be one or more possibilities you’d like to try from the list, so here’s some additional information as you consider your options.
 If there is a topic here that you’d like to see addressed in great detail, drop me a line and let me know, or share your thoughts in the comments section.
 Adding specific questions or information about your operation will help me target my search.

 Livestock Guardian Animals